What does a Organizational Development Specialist do?

 Qualifications

-- Strong understanding of organizational change management principles and practices.
+- Strong understanding of organizational behavior, change management, and performance improvement.

 Is becoming a Organizational Development Specialist a good career path?